- Signs & Symptoms

 Choosing quality fats and proteins means choosing real food rather than processed versions.
 Believe it or not, a serving of organic full-fat Greek yogurt with real raspberries will be much more satisfying, and better for your blood sugar and weight, than the fat-free fruity version.

 Good protein choices include:

-Organic and grass fed choices are important because what an animal eats changes the nutrition of the meat.
+Organic and grass-fed choices are important because what an animal eats changes the nutrition of the meat.
 Non-organic and factory-fed animal meats increase inflammation.
-In prediabetes, this means increased risk for heart disease and complications.
+In prediabetes, this means an increased risk for heart disease and complications.

-Check labels because hydrogenated fats are often are used in packaged bakery products.
+Check labels because hydrogenated fats are often used in packaged bakery products.